crs4/Galaxy4Developers/index.md

 title: Home
 ---

-## Welcome to the documentation pages of
+## Welcome to the documentation site of
 ## [Training Course on Galaxy for Bioinformatics tool developers](https://elixir-iib-training.github.io/website/2017/07/03/Galaxy-Cagliari.html)

 ___

-#### Here you can find a collection of training resources for Galaxy courses.
+#### Here you can find a tutorials collection to support the course..

 {::nomarkdown}